Harold G. Hamm Executive Chairman

 Harold Hamm founded Continental Resources in 1967 and is Chairman of the Board of Directors.

 Growing up in rural Oklahoma, Mr. Hamm went to work in the oil fields as a teenager and established Continental Resources in 1967 at the age of 21.
-He built a grassroots startup into an NYSE-traded, Top 10 oil producer in the U.S. Lower 48.
+He built a grassroots startup into a Top 10 oil producer in the U.S. Lower 48.
 As a voice for America’s oil and natural gas industry and as the leader of one of America’s top E&P companies, he has helped to make America energy independent.

 Mr. Hamm also co-founded and serves as Chairman of the Domestic Energy Producers Alliance, which aims to preserve the millions of jobs and billions of dollars in economic activity and tax revenues generated by onshore drilling and production activities within the United States.
 Through his work with DEPA, Mr. Hamm is widely recognized as the man who led the charge to lift America’s 40-year-old ban on U.S. crude oil exports.